apaky/gradle-android-parallel-instrumentation-test-plugin/README.md

 Plugin runs instrumentation tests in parallel.
 Deploys the app and test app to each emulator and runs a different set of tests on each emulator.

 ## Requirements

-Enough emulators running based on the maximum concurrent executions as configured in the plugin dsl
+  - Enough emulators running based on the maximum concurrent executions as configured in the plugin dsl

+ - Gradle anroid build tools plugin 0.10.2+

 #Usage

-Requires the android plugin to be used
+Requires the android plugin to be loaded.

 ````